neildavis/amiga_asmdev_workflow/README.md

 ## Demo App ##

 This repo contains source code for a simple Amiga demo using Bitplanes (playfield), Blitter objects (BOBs) and Sprites.

 This demo was made using samples of [example code](https://www.edsa.uk/blog/downloads) from the excellent book ['Bare-Metal Amiga Programming'](https://www.edsa.uk/blog/bare-metal-amiga-programming) by E. Th. van den Oosterkamp, and used under his permissive license terms.

+This demo also includes m68k asm `zx0` decompression code from [`salvador`](https://github.com/emmanuel-marty/salvador) by Emmanuel Marty, also used under permissive license terms.

 The app was also developed in the equally excellent [Amiga Assembly](https://marketplace.visualstudio.com/items?itemName=prb28.amiga-assembly)